-Site's Ties To Shootings Renews Debate Over Internet's Role In Radicalizing Extremists
+Site's Ties To Shootings Renew Debate Over Internet's Role In Radicalizing Extremists

 "There's a lot of these people trying to prepare for what they believe is the inevitable coming race war," Evans explains about /Pol/.
 "And also a lot of these people [are] trying to spark a race war by convincing other people to carry out attacks."

-NPR reached out to 8chan for comment, but got no answer.
+NPR reached out to 8chan for comment but got no answer.

 It would be easy to dismiss the site as just another chat room for extremists.
 But Evans says it's no accident that both the alleged Christchurch mosque shooter and the Chabad synagogue shooter where on 8chan.

-"You look back in 2006, 2007, when you had neo-Nazis or KKK members gather, 20 people would be a large gathering," Evans says.
+"You look back in 2006, 2007, when you had neo-Nazis or KKK members gather — 20 people would be a large gathering," Evans says.
 "The movement was sputtering on empty.
-And then you get to the point when in 2017, hundreds where marching in Charlottesville.
+And then you get to the point when, in 2017, hundreds were marching in Charlottesville.
 That is not a coincidence.
 The Internet is creating these people."

-Whether the Internet is creating hate groups, or just serving as a gathering place, one thing has become clear: What happens online, doesn't stay there.
+Whether the Internet is creating hate groups or just serving as a gathering place, one thing has become clear: What happens online doesn't stay there.

 Brianna Wu is a software engineer who lives in Massachusetts.
 In 2014, she was targeted in something called Gamergate, in which men threatened female video game players and developers.
 The harassment started mainly on 8chan.